Frequently asked questions

 Once you have submitted your undergraduate application, you can immediately access the EAS application via the ‘Apply for EAS’ button, or at any time by logging in to your undergraduate application.

-Yes, but you can only claim consideration for EAS disadvantages, not those that are a result of your sporting and/or performance (eg being absent from school to train or compete).
+Yes, but you can only claim consideration for EAS circumstances, not those that are a result of your sporting and/or performance (eg being absent from school to train or compete).

 Some institutions apply an elite athlete and performer adjustment when making offers of admission.
 Check with the institution.